clayne/SSEModdingGuide/README.md

 10. Click **Run**.
 You will be running SSE through _SKSE_.
 11. On the game's title screen, press the (~) key.
 You will be opening the game's console.
 12. Type **SKSE version** into the console.
 If you get a message similar to the image below, _SKSE_ is installed.
-If not, make sure all of the files have been properly extracted to the SSE directory.
+If not, make sure all the files have been properly extracted to the SSE directory.

     ![alt text](https://github.com/CDimang/SSE-Images/blob/main/SKSE%205.png)